 The valley bottom is complicated by several canyons and small waterfalls carved by the creek, and the normal ski route up works left around these obstacles, slowly gaining about 850m over 8km.

 There is a stunning deep wind-scoop carved into the very northern edge of the Haig icefield at the base of the SE ridge of Mt.
 Robertson.
-Here the route crosses from Alberta into British Columbia and turns west, gently dropping a couple of hundred meters to the base of a steep south-facing slope that rises 150m to the col between Mt.
+Here the route crosses from Alberta into British Columbia and turns west, gently dropping a hundred meters to the base of a steep south-facing slope that rises 150m to the col between Mt.
 Sir Douglas and Mt.
 Robertson.
-The stunning, snow-caked east face of Mt.
-Sir Douglas dominates the view in front of us, towering 750m above.

-The sun is intense as we cruise down the gently-sloping northern end of the Haig Icefield, reflecting off the slope to our right and making us keenly aware of the rapidly warming and softening snow.
+As we continue cruising down the gentle slope the heat of the sun is intense, reflecting off the slope to our right and making us keenly aware of the rapidly warming and softening snow.

 After enjoying a mixture of small, tight turns and big, high-speed turns in the colder snow of the upper glacier, the slope angle eases off and we ski off the toe of the glacier into the lower valley.